cuga-rajal/chat_speak/README.md

 (In macOS 10.12 to 10.15, go to System Preferences -> Accessibility -> Speech)

-Click the System Voice drop-down menu and select Customize at the bottom of the list.
+Click the System Voice drop-down menu and select Manage Voices at the bottom of the list.
 In the window that appears, select the voices you with to use.
-On macOS Ventura (macOS 13) the Siri voices cannot be used.
+On macOS Ventura (macOS 13) and later the Siri voices cannot be used.

-Check the list of $voices in the chatter.php script and adjust as needed to match the enabled voices on your system.
+Open the chatter.php script and edit the $voices and edit the list of voices to match the voices on your system you want to use.

 2) The program requires PHP.
 On macOS 12 or later this must be installed with Homebrew.